Each year I set the intention to gather specific plants, and each year I miss some. Miss their gathering time.

 What do you notice?

-Try picking it at different stages, then get a notebook and start recording its taste and texture and anything else that takes your fancy.
+Try picking it at different stages.
+Then open a notebook and start recording its taste, texture, and anything else that you notice.

-Is there a specific time when it really comes in to its own?
+Is there a specific time when its flavour comes into its own?

 I had that happen to me last week.

-I was walking back with a friend at 11.30 at night, when suddenly I was hit by the most exquisite smell.
+I was walking back with my wife at 11.30 at night when the most exquisite smell hit me.

-My friend and I stopped, then walked backwards trying to identify which plant it was.
+I stopped, then walked backwards, trying to identify which plant it was.

-Lo’ and behold I realised that this divine smell was coming from a Mahonia.
+Lo’ and behold, I realised this divine smell was coming from a Mahonia.

 I had never smelt it like this before.

-So my friend and I pushed our faces as far into the yellow flowers as we could, without getting wounded by its prickly, holly like leaves… and simply breathed in lungfuls of ecstasy.
+So my wife and I pushed our faces as far into the yellow flowers as possible.
+Avoiding, the holly-like leaves.
+Then breathed in lungfuls of ecstasy.

 Think sherbet.
-First you experience the super sweet honey nectar followed by a delicious lemony tang.
+First, you experience sweet honey nectar and then a delicious lemony tang.

-I ponder what I can do with them beyond simply popping them into my mouth.
+I ponder what I can do with them beyond popping them into my mouth.